Unsafe Nursing Home Conditions in Alabama

 including spinal cord damage, traumatic brain injuries and broken bones,

-as it is often more difficult for the elderly to recover from physical
+as it is often more difficult for the elderly to recover from physical trauma.

-firm can assist you in securing compensation.
+you in securing compensation.

 Seeking Compensation for a Preventable Injury

 Just like all other property owners in Alabama, nursing home administrators